Sparse Bayesian vector autoregressions in huge dimensions: Empirical forecasting application

 Up to this point, we focused exclusively on the joint performance of our model for the specific set of variables considered.
-To gain a deeper understand on how our model performs for relevant selected quantities, Table~\ref{tab:univLPS} displays marginal LPSs for the three top performing models and variables.
+To gain a deeper understanding on how our model performs for relevant selected quantities, Table~\ref{tab:univLPS} displays marginal LPSs for the two most promising prior specifications with one, two, and five lags.
 The variables we consider are inflation (CPIAUCSL), short-term interest rates (FEDFUNDS), and output growth (GDPC96).

-Compared to the findings based on joint LPS, we observe that models without a factor structure perform better than models that set $q>0$.
+In contrast to the findings based on joint LPSs, we observe that models without a factor structure tend to perform better than models that set $q>0$, with the exception of interest rates where all models predict more or less equally badly.
 This finding corroborates our conjecture stated above, implying that if the set of focus variables is subsequently enlarged, more factors are necessary in order to obtain precise density predictions.
 Here, we only focus on marginal model performance, implying that for each variable, contemporaneous relations between the elements in $\bm{y}_t$ are integrated out.
 This, in turn, implies that the additional gain in model flexibility is offset by the comparatively larger number of parameters.
-This finding holds true for inflation and output growth.
-For short-term interest rates, a different pattern emerges.
-Considering the marginal LPS for FEDFUNDS across different $q$ suggests almost no differences between choosing $q=0$ and $q=2$.
+Concerning the difference between VAR priors, it appears that NG slightly outperforms DL for inflation whereas DL is superior when it comes to predicting output growth.